nsriv/nsriv.github.io/_pages/about.md

 ---
-title: Hey there! :wave:
+title: Hey there! ':wave:'
 subtitle: I'm Nishant!
 Born in Atlanta, I've been lucky enough to call Chicago, Boston, Sarasota, Gainesville, and Rochester home.
 description: About Me
-featured_image: /images/about/about_profile.jpeg
+featured_image:
 ---

 ![](/images/about/about_profile.jpeg)